-Protesters break windows, clash with police in downtown Seattle
+Seattle protesters break windows, clash with police in rallies sparked by death of George Floyd

 The protest was one of several in the U.S. that turned violent Friday as people took to the street to protest the death of Floyd.

 Protesters smashed windows at CNN headquarters in Atlanta, set a police car on fire and struck officers with bottles.
-Large demonstrations in New York, Houston, Washington, D.C., and other cities ranged from people peacefully blocking roads to clashing with police.
+Large demonstrations in New York, Houston, Washington, D.C., Portland and other cities ranged from people peacefully blocking roads to clashing with police.

 Floyd, who was black, died Monday after he had been arrested on suspicion of using a counterfeit bill at a store.